Barred owl: Distribution and habitat

 The barred owl is distributed throughout most of the eastern United States, as well as much of southern Canada.
 They are found as far northeast as much of Nova Scotia (western two-thirds), New Brunswick and Sept-Îles, in much of Quebec, up to Lake Mistassini, and Ontario, up to Moosonee.
-The barred owl has been recorded as ended up as far north as central Labrador, though the species is not yet confirmed to breed in the province.
+The barred owl has been recorded as far north as central Labrador, though the species is not yet confirmed to breed in the province.
 The barred owl ranges in every part of the eastern United States continuously from northernmost Maine down throughout New England, the Mid-Atlantic states, much of the Midwest, the Southeast United States and all of Florida.
-They are found to as far west without substantial gaps to the limits of western Minnesota, easternmost South Dakota, the southeastern corner of Nebraska, the eastern half roughly of Kansas, most of Oklahoma and east Texas to as far west as Cisco and Burnet.
+Their range extends without substantial gaps to the limits of western Minnesota, easternmost South Dakota, the southeastern corner of Nebraska, the eastern half roughly of Kansas, most of Oklahoma and east Texas to as far west as Cisco and Burnet.
 Arguably and discontinuously from Texas, the species may range into central and southern Mexico but these populations are now often considered a separate species.
 These initial parts of the range in the eastern and central stretches would be considered as where the species is "native".
 A wandering barred owl was once seen flying over Lake Michigan 48 km from the nearest land.